 - 1. Identify insurance-to-value assumptions and describe the methods and assumptions used to determine the property value and associated hurricane losses.
 Provide a sample calculation for determining the property value. - 2.
 Identify depreciation assumptions and describe the methods and assumptions used to reduce insured hurricane losses on account of depreciation.
 Provide a sample calculation for determining the amount of depreciation and the actual cash value (ACV) hurricane losses. - 3.
 Describe the methods and input data used to distinguish among policy form types (e.g., homeowners, dwelling property, manufactured homes, tenants, condo unit owners) and their deductibles and coverage limits. - 4.
 Provide a copy of the input form(s) used by the hurricane model with the hurricane model options available for selection by the user for the Florida hurricane model under review.
 Describe the process followed by the user to generate the hurricane model output produced from the input form.
 Include the hurricane model name, version identification, and platform identification on the input form.
-All items included in the input form should be clearly labeled and defined.
+All items included in the input form shall be clearly labeled and defined.

 - 5. Disclose, in a hurricane model output report, the specific inputs required to use the hurricane model and the options of the hurricane model selected for use in a residential property insurance rate filing in Florida.
 Include the hurricane model name, version identification, and platform identification on the hurricane model output report.
-All items included in the hurricane model output report should be clearly labeled, highlighted, and defined. - 6.
-Provide a list of all options available (e.g., base storm set, vulnerability functions) to the user.
-Identify the specific options acceptable for a Florida rate filing. - 7.
+All items included in the hurricane model output report shall be clearly labeled, highlighted, and defined. - 6.
+Provide the specific set of options acceptable for use in preparing a Florida insurance rate filing. - 7.
 Describe actions performed to ensure the validity of insurer or other input data used for hurricane model inputs or for validation/verification. - 8.
 Disclose if changing the order of the hurricane model input exposure data produces different hurricane model output or results. - 9.
 Disclose if removing or adding policies from the hurricane model input file affects the hurricane model output or results for the remaining policies.

-- 1. Quality assurance procedures, including methods to assure accuracy of insurance or other input data, will be reviewed.
-Compliance with this standard will be readily demonstrated through documented rules and procedures. - 2.
-All hurricane model inputs and assumptions will be reviewed to determine that the hurricane model output report appropriately discloses all modifications, adjustments, assumptions, and defaults used to produce the hurricane loss costs and hurricane probable maximum loss levels. - 3.
-The hurricane model input forms used to capture data distinguishing among policy form types and their risk elements including location, deductibles, and limits of coverage will be reviewed. - 4.
-The human-computer interface relevant to input data and output reports and corresponding nomenclature used in Florida rate filings will be reviewed.
+- Quality assurance procedures, including methods to assure accuracy of insurance or other input data, will be reviewed.
+Compliance with this standard will be readily demonstrated through documented rules and procedures. - All hurricane model inputs and assumptions will be reviewed to determine that the hurricane model output report appropriately discloses all modifications, adjustments, assumptions, and defaults used to produce the hurricane loss costs and hurricane probable maximum loss levels. - 3.
+The hurricane model input forms used to capture data distinguishing among policy form types and their risk elements including location, deductibles, and limits of coverage will be reviewed. - The human-computer interface relevant to input data and output reports and corresponding nomenclature used in Florida residential property insurance rate filings will be reviewed.